WagnerGFX/UnityCorePackage/README.md

 When detecting duplicate objects: The MonoBehaviour will delete itself and the Scriptable Object will issue a warning in the console.

-Both of them prevent public access to the static instance, avoiding common issues with singletons.
+Both of them prevent public access to the static instance, avoiding some clean code issues with singletons.

 ### State Machine [^fsm]
 A State Machine highly configurable through Scriptable Objects.